minhalali24/FYP-V2-PhishGuard/README.md

 **Step 1: Download the Extension Files**

-Visit the GitHub repository: https://github.com/minhalali24/FYP-V2-PhishGuard
+1. Visit the GitHub repository: https://github.com/minhalali24/FYP-V2-PhishGuard

-Click Code and select Download ZIP
+2. Click Code and select Download ZIP

-Extract the downloaded ZIP file to a folder on your computer
+3. Extract the downloaded ZIP file to a folder on your computer

 **Step 2: Enable Chrome Developer Mode**

-Open Google Chrome
+1. Open Google Chrome

-Navigate to chrome://extensions/
+2. Navigate to chrome://extensions/

-Enable Developer Mode using the toggle in the top-right corner
+3. Enable Developer Mode using the toggle in the top-right corner

 **Step 3: Load the Extension**

-Click Load unpacked
+1. Click Load unpacked

-Select the extracted PhishGuard extension folder
+2. Select the extracted PhishGuard extension folder

-Click Open
+3. Click Open

 **Step 4: Verify Installation**

-The extension appears in chrome://extensions/
+1. The extension appears in chrome://extensions/

-The PhishGuard icon is visible in the Chrome toolbar
+2. The PhishGuard icon is visible in the Chrome toolbar

-The extension is ready for immediate use
+3. The extension is ready for immediate use

 **Step 5: Configure Settings (Optional)**

-Click the PhishGuard icon in the Chrome toolbar
+1. Click the PhishGuard icon in the Chrome toolbar

-Access the settings through the popup interface
+2. Access the settings through the popup interface

-Enable Dark Mode if preferred
+3. Enable Dark Mode if preferred

-View and manage the list of ignored URLs
+4. View and manage the list of ignored URLs

+What are "Ignored URLs"?
+Simple Explanation:
+Ignored URLs are websites that you have personally decided to trust, even if PhishGuard warns you about them.

+Why would you ignore a URL?
+Sometimes PhishGuard might incorrectly warn you about a safe website.
+If this happens:

+1. You see the warning
+2. You recognize the website is actually safe
+3. You click "Continue anyway"
+4. That URL gets added to your Ignored URLs list

 All detection and processing are performed locally within the browser.
 No external servers or third-party services are required.